Upcoming planned works

 Council has received funding for the work which is programmed to commence in the later this year.

-Design work for the restoration of a land slip on Tomewin Road have been completed by Civil Consult and tenders for the project are currently being reviewed.
+Design work for the restoration of a land slip on Tomewin Road have been completed by Civil Consult and the project tenders are currently being reviewed.

 Council has received funding for the restoration of a land slip site on Tomewin Road and is awaiting final design approval for the work.